-The District uses restricted amounts first when both the restricted and the unrestricted fund balances are available unless a legal document, such as a contract or a grant agreement requiring dollar-for-dollar spending, prohibits it.
+The District uses restricted amounts first when both restricted and unrestricted fund balances are available unless a legal document, such as a contract or a grant agreement requiring dollar-for-dollar spending, prohibits it.
 Additionally, the District would use assigned amounts before unassigned amounts of unrestricted fund balance when expenditures are made.